cybersecma/CyberSecMain/src/posts/general/shai-hulud-analysis.md

 pinned: true
 ---

 JS and NPM are used by large scale of developers world wide, and especially in Morocco.
 The software supply chain is no longer just a vector for opportunistic theft; it is a domain of active, automated warfare.
-Late November 2025 marked the arrival of **Shai-Hulud 2.0** (or "Sha1-Hulud: The Second Coming"), a sophisticated NPM worm that has already compromised foundational packages used by major platforms like Zapier, Postman, and PostHog.
+Late November 2025 we noticed the arrival of **Shai-Hulud 2.0** (or "Sha1-Hulud: The Second Coming"), a sophisticated NPM worm that compromised foundational packages used by major platforms like Zapier, Postman, and PostHog.

-At **Cybersec.ma**, we didn't just read the reports, make a stream, and talk about it.
-We also analyzed the whole kill chain in our labs, reproduced it, and executed an OSINT investigation to figure out the impact on compromised companies and GitHub users.
-We have published this data as part of our **community free intelligence services** on our website.
+At **Cybersec.ma**, we didn't just read the reports, made a stream, and talk about it.
+We also analyzed the whole kill chain in our labs, reproduced it, and particularily focused on executing an OSINT investigation to figure out the impact on compromised companies and GitHub users.
+We have published this data as part of our **community free intelligence services**  <span style="color: blue;"> https://cybersec.ma/#/public-intelligence</span> on our website, <span style="color: orange;">**we believe this is our unique and exclusive 'value added' comparing to any other security reports.** </span>

 ## The "Shai-Hulud" Mechanism: Why It’s Different

+Unlike previous attacks, in our opinion, Shai Hulud 2.0 has a lot of fascinating ideas :
++ Along the self-propagating, it keep expanding its C2 control and solidifying it
++ The use of github repos as C2, but not just a traditional adversary repos, it makes everyvictim repo as C2
++ The obfuscation of the payload is very heavy, with lot of techniques to evade EDR/FWs/Scanning/SIEM..
-Unlike previous attacks that relied on manual updates, Shai-Hulud 2.0 is a self-propagating worm.
-It utilizes a `preinstall` hook to execute malicious code before a package is even fully installed, creating a race condition against security scanners.
++ The use of a fairly unkown runtime Bun , instead of JS, by using `preinstall` hook to execute malicious code before a package is even fully installed, creating a race condition against security scanners.
++ The exfiltration and presistance using Github 'Runner' Concept, where it adds victim machine as a runner in github, allowing it to RCE without being exposed.

 Crucially, it employs an evasion technique using the **Bun** runtime.
 By downloading and executing its payload via `bun` instead of the standard `node` process, it bypasses many standard EDR detection rules that only monitor `nodejs` daemons.

-There has been already several analysis on internet, in our report, but rather we will hint at 2 things :
+There has been already several analysis on internet, the one by WIZ is fairly good,  in our report,  we will hint at 2 things :

 + How to reproduce and analyse in the lab
 + Sharing our inteligence to help users and companies identify if they were compromised, which none of the companies as far as we know provided (at least as a free service)